Understanding Wong Kar Wai, his themes, and his visuals

 -Wong Kar Wai

-Wong explains that being on set opens up possibilities for him that a pre-written script wouldn’t let him see.
-Locations influence creative angles, color palettes, or story ideas.
-This might be the reason why his movies go over schedule and budget.
-And also why time moves erratically and the narrative skips and jumps forward in most of his films.
+Wong explains that being on set opens up creative possibilities that a pre-written script might not reveal.
+Locations often inspire unique angles, color palettes, or new story ideas.
+This approach might be why his films often go over schedule and budget, as well as why time flows erratically and narratives skip or jump forward in many of his works.

 INTERLINKED CHARACTERS